 Here, the numbers are more manageable, to be sure.
 There are 101 departments (5 overseas and 96 in mainland France – well, 95 plus Corsica), and 18 regional councils (again 5 overseas and 13 in mainland France).
 But there is still that strange mixture of centralized control (all regional councils at the same time and under the same rules) and highly localized politics.
 Given the fact that the regions are more like American states, geographically at least, I am finding it interesting to compare the regional council elections in France to the state-wide elections in the US: More specifically, I am interested in the regional council elections for Provence-Alpes-Côte-d’Azur (PACA), where I currently reside, and the state-wide elections in the state of Virginia, where I formerly lived and where I am still a registered voter.
 But, given the significant difference in regional council elections being held all at once, in contrast to the federal system in the US where every state has its own election laws, I have been following more than the PACA region in France.
 Virginia, on the other hand, is the only state with contested elections at the state level this year.

 The French regional council elections, furthermore, are occurring at the same time as the 101 departmental council elections!
 To repeat this point, ALL of those departmental council elections, throughout France and its overseas territories, are also being held at the same time – AND in full coordination with all the regional council elections.
 I am repeating the point here because I think it is so very different from the highly decentralized and uncoordinated system of state and local elections in the US.
+(Note: I realize that the two sets of elections had not always been on the same day in the past, but they have regularly been directly tied, one to the other, whether in a sequential format or a fully integrated format.)

 It is also striking that the departmental and regional council elections do have a different format for candidates than in the US – a mandated pairing by gender.
 Departmental councils are required to be made up of pairs of representatives from each district (a combination of smaller communes or parts of larger communes), one male and one female.
 In this area, for example, Grasse has two distinct districts for the departmental council – Grasse 1 and Grasse 2.
 Voters are invited to choose among the pairs of candidates as presented by each political party or coalition in the district where they live.
 This is more like the American practice of voting for the candidate rather than the party, even if the candidacies are all paired, because each set of candidates is connected to a specific electoral district.